PoC-dev/cisco-erfassung/as400/README.md

 Main Host list/master file: HSTDF HSTHP HSTPF HSTPG HSTPOSLF:
 - Use transactions for deleting auxiliary table contents
 - Expand error handling for auxiliary table updates
-- When deleting an entry, also delete the corresponding entry in OSMRPTPF.

 ----